Data Observability for Financial Services

 Files traverse a complex network of partners and applications, creating confusion around a record’s veracity or lineage.

 Typically, a bank or lender may hire a team of analysts to manually review data, find inconsistencies, and correct inaccuracies.
-Not only does this approach and monotony introduce human error and it often comes with deadlines that only adds stress to your hard-working employees.
-It also has limited scalability, so you end up evaluating only a sample versus the complete pool of risk.
+This approach not only introduces human error, but also comes with deadlines that only adds unnecessary stress to the workday.

 2) Preventative Data Health